Amaretto Sour in a Scotch World: A Recent Experience with American Airlines

 Beaded Sandals and Laptop Computers

-The Best Man for the Job Can Be a Woman
+The Best Person for the Job Can Be a Woman

-Whether in business, politics or society at large, women are more than capable of integrating with feminine grace into areas previously restricted to men only.
-I know it’s a dog eat dog world out there, but women have been putting up with those same kind of dogs for a long time inside the house – so we have no problem dealing with them outside of the house as well.
+Whether in business, politics, or society at large, women are more than capable of integrating with feminine grace into areas previously restricted to men only.
+According to a 2020 report by McKinsey & Company, companies with more than 30% women executives were more likely to outperform companies where this percentage ranged from 10 to 30% (source).
+Women have been putting up with the same kind of challenges for a long time inside the house, so we have no problem dealing with them outside of the house as well.
 Women do not want, nor do we need, to be protected from the mean world.
-It infuriates me to hear patronizing excuses from men for hiring a woman to do a job they cannot do themselves instead of just resigning to the fact that they hired the best man for the job and she is a woman.
+It infuriates me to hear patronizing excuses from men for hiring a woman to do a job they cannot do themselves instead of just resigning to the fact that they hired the best person for the job, and she happens to be a woman.

 No Backing Down